Svehla/reflect-metadata-SCKS/readme.md

 ```

 Default Typescript compiler removes information about data types.
 Thanks to `reflex-metadata` this code is still working
-because it transfers static types into runtime metadata descriptor which can be read in the Javascript runtime.
+because it transfers information about static types into runtime metadata descriptor which can be read in the Javascript runtime.

 ### And where is the problem?